akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

     * `name` - The name of the variable used in template.
     * `type` - The type of variable: `string`, `number`, `bool` or `jsonBlock`
     * `value` - The value of the variable passed as a string.
 * `variable_definition_file` - (Optional) The absolute path to the file containing variable definitions and defaults.
-This file  follows the syntax used in PM CLI.
+This file  follows the syntax used in the Property Manager CLI.
 This argument is required if you set `variable_values_file` and conflicts with `variables`.
 * `variable_values_file` - (Optional) The absolute path to the file containing variable values.
-This file  follows the syntax used in PM CLI.
+This file  follows the syntax used in Property Manager CLI.
 This argument is required if you set `variable_definition_file` and conflicts with `variables`.

 ## Attributes Reference